Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Datasets and Methodology

 To investigate the Hubble tension within the PC framework, we analyse two separate combinations of these datasets: the late-time set \texttt{CC+SN+SH0ES} and the high-redshift set \texttt{BAO+CMB}.
 We then combine all probes into \texttt{CC+SN+SH0ES+BAO+CMB} to maximise constraining power.
 Results for all three cases will be presented in the following section.

 The priors for all parameters used in the analysis are chosen to be flat (agnostic) and can be found in Table~\ref{TablePriors}.
-These were chosen following a preliminary exploration of the PC models, aimed at evaluating the impact of different parameter values on the Hubble function (see the Appendix).
-For illustration, Figs.~\ref{fig:model1-varying-alpha} and~\ref{fig:model1-varying-beta} show this procedure for the PC1 model.
-A similar analysis was carried out for each PC model.

-Likewise, Fig.~\ref{fig:model1-w-effective-varying-alpha-priors} show the dependence of the effective dark-energy equation of state on the model parameters within PC1, forming part of the prior-selection process.
-For reference, we also use the flat (zero-curvature) $\Lambda$CDM model; Fig.~\ref{fig:contour-LCDM-and-w0waCDM} displays the marginalised posteriors for the background parameters $h \equiv \frac{H_0}{100\,\textrm{km s}^{-1}\,\textrm{Mpc}^{-1}}$ and $\Omega_{m0}$ obtained using the combined \texttt{CC+BAO+SN+SH0ES+CMB} dataset.
-We also include the $w_0 w_a$CDM model for comparison, as noted above.
+These were chosen following a preliminary exploration of the PC models, aimed at evaluating the impact of different parameter values on the Hubble function, and the effective dark-energy equation of state (see Appendix~\ref{sec:appendix}).
+For reference, we also use the flat (zero-curvature) $\Lambda$CDM and $w_0w_a$CDM models; Fig.~\ref{fig:contour-LCDM-and-w0waCDM} displays the marginalised posteriors for the background parameters $h \equiv \frac{H_0}{100\,\textrm{km s}^{-1}\,\textrm{Mpc}^{-1}}$ and $\Omega_{m0}$ obtained using the combined \texttt{CC+BAO+SN+SH0ES+CMB} dataset.

 Although the contribution of radiation ($\Omega_{r0}$) to the normalised Friedmann equation is negligible at low redshift, it is nevertheless included in our analysis for consistency.
 Since we are interested in quantifying slight deviations from $\Lambda$CDM induced by the particle-creation mechanism, it is important to retain all standard cosmological components (including radiation) and isolate the impact of the non-standard contribution associated with particle creation.
 This ensures that any departure from the standard expansion history can be robustly attributed to the particle-creation sector rather than to an incomplete background modeling.
 To this end, we fix the CMB temperature and neutrino contributions and write the present-day radiation density parameter as